Dropshipping to Italy in 2026: Navigating the €2 Fee and Building a Profitable Market

 Consumer trust.
 Italians recognize and trust their national postal service.
 Packages delivered via Poste Italiane get better customer reception than unfamiliar carriers.
 Working with fulfillment partners who have direct Poste Italiane relationships improves delivery experience.

-By monitoring EU customs affairs directly rather than waiting for carrier announcements.
-Partners who track regulatory developments at the source — customs authorities, government publications — get information days or weeks before it filters through carrier notices.
-This early intelligence enables faster adaptation.
+Work with fulfillment partners who monitor EU customs affairs directly — not waiting for carrier announcements.
+Partners who track regulatory developments at the source get information days or weeks before it filters through carrier notices.
+The €2 fee caught many sellers off-guard, but those with proactive partners adjusted same-day.

 What about southern Italy delivery?